r0hin/r0hin/README.md

 </a>

 <br><br>
 ⚡️ I am a programmer, designer, entrepreneur, and student based in Toronto.
-I have been programming for years but also enjoy listening to music and getting into TV shows.
+I have been programming for years but also enjoy listening to music and watching TV shows.

 [![Github Stats](https://github-readme-stats.vercel.app/api?username=r0hin)](https://github.com/anuraghazra/github-readme-stats)